stonepros/stone/doc/rados/operations/monitoring.rst

 To check a cluster's status, execute the following::

-	ceph status
+	stone status

 Or::

-	ceph -s
+	stone -s

 In interactive mode, type ``status`` and press **Enter**. ::

-	ceph> status
+	stone> status

-Ceph will print the cluster status.
-For example, a tiny Ceph demonstration cluster with one of each service may print the following:
+Stone will print the cluster status.
+For example, a tiny Stone demonstration cluster with one of each service may print the following:

 ::